Posted: November 8th, 2009, by Bongo

 Posted: November 2nd, 2009, by Bongo

 I have been in the process of renovating a pillar drill for a while now (PhD work kept getting in the way).
 I thought I would share some of this drill press jazz.
-After drilling and tapping innumerable holes in thick steel by hand (all be it a Bosch powered hand;) while I was engrossed in the wood lathe project, I can see the value of a pillar drill.
-This would have been soooo useful, it seems ironic that I am doing this now.
+After drilling and tapping innumerable holes in thick steel by hand (all be it a Bosch powered hand;) while I was engrossed in

-The original Meddings Drill Pressoriginal drill
+The original Meddings Drill Press

 The idea was that by getting a second hand three phase drill, it is possible to get a really high quality and functional machine, if you are willing and able to convert it to run off single phase electricity supply.
 Three phase drills tend to be better quality machines suited to industrial use. …Continue reading »